 The Board, together with the Remuneration and Nomination Committee, will determine and review the size and composition of the Board (having regard to the strategic needs of the Group), the appropriate mix of skills and consider Board succession.

-The Board will ensure an annual review of the performance of the Board, its committees and directors is carried out.
+The Board will ensure an annual review of the performance of the Board, its committees and directors is carried out, with an independent review to be conducted every three years.